 If you’ve not yet claimed your Social Security—now’s the time to get the lay of the land so you can maximize what you’re eligible for and minimize the taxes you’ll pay on it.

-That’s additional money that could be spent on anything from living expenses to meals out every week to annual beach vacations or even trips to Europe (when we can get out again, of course).
+That’s additional money that could be spent on anything from living expenses to meals out every week to annual beach vacations or even trips abroad.

 Or these extra funds could simply be that cushion you need to secure a worry-free retirement.
 Now more than ever—with the uncertainty surrounding the Covid-19 shutdown and the economic situation we’ll find ourselves in as this craziness begins to wane—it’s important to understand how you can be most strategic about how and when you claim your Social Security benefits.